ewarest/disaster_response/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Thanks to insidedairbnb.com for providing latest data on Airbnb listings.
-The analysis was done with data released in September 2019.
+The data was provided by Figure Eight in context of a Udacity online course.